VajdaGergely/OSCP_notes/techniques_tricks_and_useful_oneliners/etc/get_argument_of_last_command.md

-# Random tricks
-## Get the argument of the last command and use it
+# Get the argument of the last command and use it
 **Ha tobb az argument, akkor az utolsot valasztja ki!!!**
 <pre>
 user$ echo 'abcdefgh' > file1